saweekmusic/Organizing-TG-channel-with-AI/README.md

 > pip install torch torchvision torchaudio -f https://download.pytorch.org/whl/metal.html
 > ```

-But of course there are no problems.
-When I tried to install torch, it showed me an error, that it couldn't find a version or something, so I needed to do it manually.
-I went online to search for how to do it manually and found this web site https://pypi.org/project/torch/#installation and I started.
-But then I needed to downlaod one more script, conda (have never heard about it), so I started searching for it, but there were so many error, and it all took soooo much time.
-And now I did all above and installing torch like this is a VERY long process.
-So make yourself some coffee and go watch a series.

 ### EfficientNet (Image Model)

 ### Whisper (Audio Model) by OpenAI